lacymorrow/experiments/README.md

 [Demo](http://lacymorrow.com/projects/offline/cee)

 A complex media interface created as a proof-of-concept in Flash.
 Displays news, music, photos, and videos in a novel way.
-Its outdated, so many features are now broken but the idea and uniqueness remains.
+It is outdated, so many features are now broken but the idea and uniqueness remains.
 Click and drag a topic to the center and play around.

 ### iTunes Library XML Wrapper